ContactHarmony/ContactHarmony/README.md

 Software Engineering II Contact Backup Project.
 Contact Harmony is a desktop application designed to save, organize, and backup contacts that uses google's [CardDav](https://datatracker.ietf.org/doc/html/rfc6352) protocol.
 The application currently only works for google, though we are close to developing functionality for yahoo and icloud.
 Contact Harmony saves your contacts completely locally, so you don't have to worry about security!

 There is not yet an installation for Contact Harmony, so you must follow the Build instructions below.
-It does not yet save your contacts.

 To get your application password for a google account, follow google's guide [here](https://support.google.com/accounts/answer/185833?hl=en) or follow the link [here](https://myaccount.google.com/apppasswords).